XiaoyuHy/uq4covid.github.io/README.md

 models.
 * `BPF.R`: R functions to run the particle filters.
 Arguments to the main `BPF` function are defined at the top of the file.
 * `BPF_foreCasts.R`:  R functions to run the particle filters.
-Arguments to the main `BPF` function are defined at the top of the file.
-It differs slightly from `BPF.R` in that it adds sampled observation error to the trajectories.
+This variant differs from `BPF.R` by preserving all particle trajectories (`saveAll = TRUE`) and incorporating sampled observation error into these trajectories to facilitate comparison with observed data.
 * `stochModel.R`: Code to simulate data.
 This file is only used for the perfect model experiments.
 * `checkWavexDesign.R`: code to check the design points at each new wave and convert the design into the correct format for use in the model.